vtsghunyan/user-registration-service/README.md

 or

-Build the application with maven, create jar file and run it from the jar file:
+From application root directory create jar file with maven command:
 - mvn package

+Then run command:
 - java -jar target/user-registration-service-0.0.1-SNAPSHOT.jar

+Also, possible to run from script file:

+For Windows run:
+- start.cmd

+For Linux system run:
+- ./start.sh

 Usage
 ------